 At Columbia University's Department of History, the effort is to think broadly about where history is located and how it is enacted.
 We want to focus on the skills-training needed for all graduate students within an intellectual paradigm.
 We see this initiative as relevant to all of our graduate students, regardless of their temporal or geographic specializations, and in full sync with their own understandings of how they think of their scholarship.
 Under our "History in Action" programming, we will introduce our students to diverse professionals, trainings, and ideas that will not only make them a better historian, but prepare them to be productive members of a wide array of communities in the world.
 HIA is led by Project Director Professor Adam J. Kosto.
-For AY 2014-15, Professor Pamela H. Smith and Assistant Professor Manan Ahmed are the Faculty Co-ordinators, and Tania Bhattacharyya is the Graduate Student Co-ordinator.
+For AY 2015-16, Professor Karl Jacoby and Associate Professor Rebecca Kobrin are the Faculty Co-ordinators, and Jake Purcell and Caroline Marris are the Graduate Student Co-ordinators.

 The History in Action Initiative at Columbia University's Department of History has four components stretching across the academic year:

 - History in Action Project Awards (HAPA): Each semester, graduate students are invited to apply for small-project grants which will support diverse activities - working in community archives, museums, publishing, grant-writing, pedagogy etc. We welcome all serious engagements with the mission of the HIA and these grants should be seen as seed-money for creative and scholarly projects.
 You can see the Awards for Spring 2015 here and read about the Summer 2015 Awards here.

-- History in Action Research Associates (HARA): Each semester, graduate students are invited to apply to work with host organizations as Research Associates.
+- History in Action Research Assistantships (HARA): Each semester, graduate students are invited to apply to work with host organizations as Research Assistants.
 The HARA is run in co-operation with the Center for Career Education at Columbia.
 The RAs receive TA relief for the semester and their work is commensurate to the weekly TA duties.
 We have developed, in conjunction with CCE, a "Skills Profile" for our graduate students, to convey to the host organizations the types of transferrable skills they bring.
-The program will launch in June 2015.
 In the first phase, the host organizations have been chosen by HIA and CCE but we will initiate a proposal format wherein graduate students can bring a host organization they specifically want to work with into the program.
 The aim here is two fold: First, to create institutional relationships with organizations and the Department of History.
 Second, to ensure that the RAship introduces the graduate students to new, critical skills, methods, and exposes them to a diverse learning opportunities.
 In Spring 2015, HARA recipients worked on exhibitions at the Brooklyn Historical Society and reviewed classical music for the New York Times.
 You can read about the Spring 2015 HARA fellows here.
 In AY 2015-16, HARA recipients will undertake work with the Social Science Research Council, the Tenement Museum of New York, and the Institute for New Economic Thinking.
 You can read more about AY 2015-16 HARA fellows here.

-- History in Action Conference: In the Spring Semester, there will be a conference organized by the graduate students which will bring to campus notable speakers and thinkers who do the work of history in public.
-This will be a continuation of the first HIA conference which seeded the idea of this entire project.
+- History in Action Conference: On January 21-22, History in Action will host a conference organized by graduate students and extending the themes and questions raised during the previous HIA conferences.
+HIA III will be a continuation of HIA II and of the first HIA conference, which seeded the idea of this entire project.

-We have also commissioned with Miguel Ripoll Design to create a truly interactive website for HIA.
-They created the excellent website for the Department of Latin American and Iberian Cultures.
-The website will allow for faculty and graduate students to publish in different mediums and formats, as well as have a dialogue section where we can create interactions with the wider world.
-We are very excited by the social media and on-line publishing possibilities that the new website will offer.
-We expect the website to launch in March, 2015.
+Finally, Miguel Ripoll Design has created a truly interactive website for HIA.
+The website allows faculty and graduate students to publish in different mediums and formats, as well as host dialogues and create interactions with the wider world.
+We are very excited by the social media and on-line publishing possibilities that the new website offers.